Themen:

 (Stehen sämtliche Antworten stellvertretend für die gesamte Band, ist dies entsprechend so zu vermerken.)

-• Da manche Webzines den Inhalt von Interview-Dokumenten 1:1 mittels Kopieren & Einfügen übernehmen, sollte jeweils ein Hinweis dazu eingefügt sein, in welchen beiden Zeilen der Beginn und das Ende dessen ist, was im publizierten Interview erscheinen soll.
+• Da manche Webzines den Inhalt von Interview-Dokumenten 1:1 mittels Kopieren & Einfügen übernehmen, soll jeweils ein Hinweis dazu eingefügt sein, in welchen beiden Zeilen der Beginn und das Ende dessen ist, was im publizierten Interview erscheinen soll.

-"BANDNAME / Interview-Antworten von MUSIKERNAMEN / MAGAZIN-NAME / JAHR (bspw.
-2020)"
+"BANDNAME / Interview-Antworten von MUSIKERNAMEN / MEDIEN-NAME / JAHR (bspw.
+2025)"

 • Interviews für Print-Medien: